 Annual Leave (Vacation) - Annual Leave is available to the extent earned, but requires the prior approval of the appropriate supervisor before it can be used.

-Exempt employees earn 22 days of annual leave days per year.
+Exempt employees earn 22 days of annual leave days per year, accumulated on a biweekly basis.
 Beginning with the 21st year of employment, exempt employees earn 25 days of Annual Leave per year.